Today I’m going to go through many cheap options for Sony full-frame cameras.

-It always seems to yield high-quality pictures with lots of detail, and it’s not bad value for money.
+It always seems to yield high-quality pictures with lots of detail, and it’s not the wrong value for money.
 This lens is recommended.

-Before commencing that trip, I was browsing the internet to search for a wide-angle lens that I could take with me on the hike.
+Before commencing that trip, I searched the internet for a wide-angle lens I could take with me on the hike.

-The wide angle, the aperture, and the price were my priorities, and the lens that fitted those conditions was the Samyang 14 millimeters F 2.8 I got it.
+The wide angle, the aperture, and the price were my priorities, and the lens that fitted those conditions was the Samyang 14-millimeters F 2.8 I got.

-Now, a couple of months later, I think it’s about time to give this lens an online review to let you guys and guys know whether this lens is worth getting or not.
+Now, a couple of months later, I think it’s about time to give this lens an online review to let you guys and guys know whether this lens is worth getting.

-The lens has the typical shape of a wide-angle lens with its big front element; while holding it in hand, it feels like a well-built lens.
+The lens has the typical shape of a wide-angle lens with its significant front element; while holding it in hand, it feels like a well-built lens.

-This feeling probably comes from the material, which is not plastic, but I guess aluminum or some other kind of metal.
+This feeling probably comes from the material, not plastic, aluminum, or some other metal.

 The focus rings slide smoothly, and all in all, this lens feels quite premium.

-a small issue with the material is that it’s very prone to fingerprints, and I also guess it’s not exactly scratch-resistant.
+A minor issue with the material is that it’s very prone to fingerprints, and I also guess it’s not precisely scratch-resistant.

-A noteworthy aspect of the build of this lens is that due to the large front element, you are not able to screw on any kind of filter.
+A noteworthy aspect of the build of this lens is that due to the significant front element, you cannot screw on any filter.

 To use an ND filter, you’d have to get one of those mounts which hold these square filters.

 Secondly, let’s check the image quality.
-Generally, the image quality is fine; nothing to complain about the image is sharp enough.
+Generally, the image quality is acceptable; nothing to complain about; the image is sharp enough.

-I wouldn’t say outstanding but definitely adequate for my users, I don’t really care about corner-to-corner sharpness because the corners are just not that important in an image, but I’d say this does an okay job.
+I wouldn’t say outstanding, but adequate for my users, I don’t care about corner-to-corner sharpness because the corners are just not that important in an image, but I’d say this does an okay job.

 The corners are neither completely soft nor tack sharp.

-I find it totally acceptable; of course, due to the extremely wide angle of this lens, the corners are noticeably distorted, which I’m wonderful with.
+I find it acceptable; of course, due to the extremely wide angle of this lens, the corners are noticeably distorted, which I’m lovely with.

-14 millimeters is really wide and gives an almost extreme look to your photos.
+14 millimeters is wide and gives an almost extreme look to your photos.

 When using this lens, objects close to the lens will appear strongly in the foreground and get pulled closer to the viewer.

-On the other hand, this lens is also amazing to capture big wide sceneries.
+On the other hand, this lens is also excellent for capturing wide sceneries.

-Another great use of this lens is capturing scenes to try to be rather close to you and therefore difficult to shoot as a whole, but this lens is actually done quite easily.
+Another great use of this lens is capturing scenes to try to be relatively close to you and, therefore, difficult to shoot as a whole, but this lens is done relatively quickly.

 Even with such a wide focal length, you can get some decent shallow depth of field in certain situations.

-So, all in all, it’s a greatly versatile lens for many different uses, and it gives you a unique and slightly distorted, and rather exaggerated look.
+So, it’s an incredibly versatile lens for many different uses, giving you a unique, slightly distorted, and somewhat exaggerated look.

-The autofocus of this lens, my hiking trip, turned out to be a great autofocus test for the Samyang.
+On my hiking trip, this lens’s autofocus was a great autofocus test for the Samyang.

 Generally, I do not have any complaints about the autofocus.

-When shooting photos in good and clear lighting conditions, the speed and accuracy of the autofocus are fine.
+When shooting photos in excellent and clear lighting conditions, the speed and accuracy of the autofocus are fine.

-However, in difficult situations, such as extremely low light, the lens does begin to struggle, but I haven’t had any bigger frustrating issues with it when shooting photos.
+However, in difficult situations, such as meager light, the lens does begin to struggle, but I haven’t had any more significant frustrating issues with it when shooting photos.

 On the other hand, when shooting video, the lens does struggle a little more during my hike.

-I’d often notice that even though I’m shooting with continuous autofocus, the lens would sometimes miss the focus and then not correct itself.
+I often noticed that even though I’m shooting with continuous autofocus, the lens would sometimes miss the focus and not correct itself.

-I personally think that in this test, the lens is showing its capabilities pretty well.
+In this test, the lens shows its capabilities pretty well.

 If you start looking for full-frame lenses, you’ll quickly realize now what you will find; it’s going to be expensive compared to lenses for smaller sensors.

-And therefore, the Samyang is actually at the mid or even low-end pricing compared to the rest of the choices.
+And therefore, Samyang is at the mid or even low-end pricing compared to the rest of the choices.

 The 14-millimeter generally does a good job, but it’s nowhere near perfect, which is expected when going for the lower price.

-In conclusion, the Samyang 14-millimeter f 2.8 was definitely a good purchase for me.
+In conclusion, the Samyang 14-millimeter f 2.8 was a good purchase for me.

-So if you’re looking for a budget, full-frame, extreme wide-angle lens with a low aperture which isn’t perfect but quite good, I can genuinely recommend this lens to you.
+So if you’re looking for a budget, full-frame, extreme wide-angle lens with a low aperture that isn’t perfect but quite good, I recommend this lens.

-A fast standard zoom lens with a maximum aperture of F 2.8 is a vitally important option for manufacturers.
+A fast standard zoom lens with a maximum aperture of F 2.8 is an important option for manufacturers.

 To offer on any camera system provides a flexible compromise between having a workable zoom range and still having a wider maximum aperture for shooting in low light or getting somewhat out-of-focus backgrounds.

-Personally, I’ve come to prefer using fine lenses for my own work, but fast standard zoom lenses are still a more fun and simple option to use.
+I’ve come to prefer using good lenses for my work, but fast standard zoom lenses are still a more fun and straightforward option to use.

-And they’re very important for wedding photography and photojournalism, and other fields where you need to change focal length quickly.
+And they’re essential for wedding photography, photojournalism, and other fields where you need to change focal length quickly.

-It’s much smaller and lighter and less than half the price of the Sony lens.
+It’s much smaller, lighter, and less than half the price of the Sony lens.

 The good news is that it’s designed from the ground up to work with Sony’s cameras.

-So, in-camera corrections, I autofocus and fast hybrid autofocus, are all available as normal, and they all worked properly in my testing, including my autofocus feature.
+So, in-camera corrections, I autofocus and fast hybrid autofocus, are all available as usual, and they all worked properly in my testing, including my autofocus feature.

 This time-on option does not feature image stabilization.

-Now, that’s an unusual feature to emit these days and perhaps a slightly risky decision from Tamron.
+Now, that’s an unusual feature to emit and perhaps a slightly risky decision from Tamron.

-It’s also worth noting that this lens’s zoom range starts at 28 millimeters, instead of the more traditional 24 millimeters is some video to show the difference, and I shot this bit of video using a different lens, obviously.
+It’s also worth noting that this lens’s zoom range starts at 28 millimeters instead of the more traditional 24 millimeters is some video to show the difference, and I shot this bit of video using a different lens.

 This keeps the lens’s size and weight and ultimately price down, but some people will miss having 24 millimeters available on such a lens.

-The lens’s body is made of strong plastic with a brushed finish to it.
+The lens’s body is made of solid plastic with a brushed finish.

 It weighs just over half a kilogram, it doesn’t feel heavy, but it does feel nice and solid.